ioccc-src/winner/1990/dg/README.md

-Best Abuse of the C Preprocessor:
+# Best Abuse of the C Preprocessor

 	David Goodenough
 	anonymous organization